mguenther/kafka-junit/README.md

 ### What about JUnit 5?

 There is currently no support for JUnit 5.
+PRs are welcome, though!

 ### Alternative ways